Cyrano71/TestBureauxLocaux/README.md

 ### Frontend React unitests

-you cd into the frontend folder:
+1. you cd into the frontend folder:

  `cd frontend`

-And you run the tests with commands :
+2. you run the tests with commands :

  `npm test`